 If you drive an internal combustion engine, the fuel you put in your car needs a spark to ignite it and keep your car running.
 Spark plugs use precisely crafted ceramic insular bodies and punched steel casings that house two electrodes with a gap in between them.
 When voltage is sent to the plug, an electrical arc is formed between the two electrodes on the firing end of the plug, which ignites your fuel.

 Just like many of the replacement components in an engine, spark plugs have a limited lifespan.
 After prolonged use, built-up deposits, as well as the widening of the electrode gap, can affect the performance of your spark plugs or cause them to fail.
 Replacing the spark plugs in your car is an essential part of routine vehicle maintenance.
 If you’re experiencing a dip in your fuel economy, your vehicle is slow to start or starting roughly—or you’ve noticed a lag in responsiveness—you may want to consider replacing your spark plugs.
-Get some NAPA Know How on this DIY project, and let us be your go-to option when it’s time to shop for a replacement spark plug set.
+Get some NAPA expert info on this DIY project, and let us be your go-to option when it’s time to shop for a replacement spark plug set.

 When Only The Best Spark Will Do